Adoption Tracing for Biological Mother and Father in Thailand

 We have solved some cases which some Thai government officials, NGOs, and other officials could not, though we may have a different mandate to do so, for the sake of the adoptee as discussed above, with more motivation.

-It is a common policy to not assist an adoptee or their adopting family to find the biological parents.
+It is a common policy to not assist an adoptee or their adopting family to find the biological parents for 10 years or more, but then the trail may have gone cold.

 You should not give up hope based almost solely on the advice of officials.
 While their advice may be well based and prove to be true, on the other hand it is a fact there are many cases in which we proved them wrong and it wasn't really that difficult to find the birth parent(s).
 Other times, it was difficult for us to find the biological parents and understandably beyond the resources available to the civil servants, especially given the rest of their workload, so that a personalized service by a professional private investigator was what was needed.

-For whatever the reason could have been for the Thai officials to make the child available for adoption, it is for the best interests of the child.
+For whatever the reason could have been for the Thai officials to make the child available for adoption, we have normally found that clearly was for the best interests of the child.
 There are some very bad socioeconomic situations in Thailand for a child to be born into, as well as bad environments and scattered, dysfunctional extended families.
 The adoptee can only thank Goodness that they were able to become legally available for adoption, and we can see only good intentions by the officials, compared to either returning the child into a desperately poor or unstable or dangerous developmental environment, or left at the orphanage for an indefinite time.

 Indeed, some of the documentation that goes with the child might say that the government already performed an exhaustive search but could not find the parents or extended family in the citizens database, put advertisements in the mass media in vain, and so forth.
 Yet, we found the birth parent(s).
 In some cases, the "Background of the Child to be Adopted" states that the family situation was exceptionally bad in some way so that they resolutely put the child into an orphanage even though they found the biological family.
 Important: This is all necessary paperwork in order to complete the process to make the child legally available for adoption.

 The Thai government is very good at getting children into the care of extended families if the biological mother and father are unwilling or unable to take care of the child.
 The Thai civil service is very well intentioned and upright.
 There is no significant corruption in the official adoption process, and it is strict.
-This is quite different from places like Cambodia and China, as well as the distant past where things were not so well under control in Thailand.
+This is quite different from places like Cambodia, Guatemala, China, and some other places, as well as the distant past where things were not so well under control in Thailand.
+The Thai government clamped down on private adoption in 1978 and created a systematic process.

-However, this does not mean that all the documentation on the biological parents is in order, as that involves a lot of other officials outside of adoption related officials.
+However, this does not mean that all the documentation on all biological parents has been correct, as that involves a lot of other officials outside of adoption related officials.

 For example, there are also problems with government hospitals, where many of these babies are born.
 Poor people normally go to government hospitals because private hospitals are beyond their income.
 However, government hospitals are notoriously poor and the staff underpaid and sometimes just shiftless, whereby birth parent names are misspelled, addresses incomplete, and of course necessary information either not taken or else lost on paper or in a dysfunctional computer system.